wagnerjfr/orchestrator-raft-sqlite/README.md

 # Orchestrator Raft (SQLite) with containers

 Set up a orchestrator/raft cluster for high availability.

-Assuming you will run orchestrator/raft on a 3 node setup using Docker containers.
+You will run orchestrator/raft on a 3 node setup using Docker containers.

+Each orchestrator will be using its own SQLite database locally in this setup.

 ### Reference
 https://github.com/github/orchestrator/blob/master/docs/raft.md